bogdanoancea/neteventsimulator/README.md

 - the GEOS C++ library and headers
 - `git` to clone the repository

+NetEventSimulator currently supports **GEOS 3.10.7** as the **newest supported version**.
+Newer GEOS releases may build, but are not officially supported or tested.

 On Windows, use a single MSYS2/UCRT64 toolchain consistently.
 Do **not** mix Cygwin libraries with MinGW/UCRT libraries in the same build.

 ---